maker-ATOM/Python-ROS/ROS2/README.md

 <b>test_depend</b>
 This tag declares dependencies needed only by tests.
 Dependencies here should not be duplicated with keys specified by <build_depend>, <exec_depend>, or <depend>.

+To successfully build a custom package, all of the dependencies of the package to be built must be available locally or in rosdep.
+Additionally, all of the dependencies of the package should be properly declared in the package.xml file of the package.

 **Package**

 Package creation in ROS 2 uses ament as its build system and colcon as its build tool.